What are water savings?

 Who are the Auditors, how were they selected and are they independent?

 The Victorian Government has appointed two firms, Cardno (Qld) Pty Ltd and Arup Pty Ltd to a panel of independent water saving auditors.

 The panel selection was based on an open tender process and chaired by Mr Paul Baxter, a member of the Murray-Darling Basin Authority Independent Audit Group.
 Mr Baxter is Senior Commissioner of the ACT's Independent Competition and Regulatory Commission.
 An important requirement of selection to the panel was that firms have had no prior engagement related to the Victorian irrigation modernisation works.

 How many audits have been undertaken and where can the results be found?

 At the end of each irrigation season an independent audit is undertaken of water savings achieved by GMW Connections Project and other modernistation projects as required.
-The results of all these audits are then published on this website.
+The results of these audits are then published on this website.

 What was audited and how were the audits undertaken?